Paediatric occupational therapy, Alderley

 -

-My child has difficulty regulating or controlling their emotions.
+My child has more difficulty regulating or controlling their emotions than their friends.

 As children grow and develop from a young age, they learn what feelings are and how they can regulate those feelings.
 From infancy they experience upset when their basic needs aren’t being met and quickly learn that there is someone that will help them with satisfying these needs.
 As children move into their toddler years (around two to four years of age) they begin to learn how to manage their big feelings alongside a parent or caregiver and they learn strategies to help them cope.